ps2/minimed_rf/README.md

 ## rf modulation

 The frequency used is 916.5MHz, and the modulation is ASK/OOK.
 Data rate is 16kBaud.
-I use an RX filter BW of 203kHz since the pump, sensor, and mysentry all use different antennas and the frequency varies a bit from the center.
+I use an RX filter BW of 203kHz since the pump, sensor, and MySentry all use different antennas and the frequency varies a bit from the center.

 Here are the settings I use to configure a cc1110 with a 24MHz crystal: